-Net Loss Attributable to Noncontrolling Interest in Joint Venture technology will initially target early diagnosis and cost-effective treatment of lung cancer, one of the most commonly diagnosed forms of cancer in the world.
+Net Loss Attributable to Noncontrolling Interest in Joint Venture

+The Company's majority-owned joint venture (the "Joint Venture") with Shanghai Fosun Pharmaceutical (Group) Co., Ltd. ("Fosun Pharma"), a subsidiary of Fosun International Limited, was established to research, develop, manufacture, and sell robotic-assisted catheter-based medical devices.
+The Joint Venture is owned 60% by us and 40% by Fosun Pharma.
+The catheter-based technology will initially target early diagnosis and cost-effective treatment of lung cancer, one of the most commonly diagnosed forms of cancer in the world.
 Distribution of catheter-based medical devices in China will be conducted by the joint venture, while distribution outside of China will be conducted by us.
 The Joint Venture is located in China.
 In January 2019, the Joint Venture acquired certain assets, including distribution rights, customer relationships, and certain personnel, from Chindex and its affiliates, a subsidiary of Fosun Pharma, and began direct operations for da Vinci products and services in China.
-As of March 31, 2019, the companies have contributed \$55 million of up to \$100 million required by the joint venture agreement.
+As of June 30, 2019, the companies have contributed \$55 million of up to \$100 million required by the joint venture agreement.